-While the problem is obvious, why do so few employees actually understand what their employers offer?
+Why do so few employees actually understand their benefits?

 Your Communications Are Confusing

-There’s a good chance that your benefits communications and plan documentation is difficult to understand.
-When possible, use simple language to explain benefits and enrollment criteria.
+There’s a good chance that your benefits communications and plan documentation is hard to understand.
+When possible, use simple language to explain benefits and enrollment info.

 Your Messaging is Impersonal

-Regardless of the size of your organization, there are likely many different types of employees working there — younger employees who are just beginning their career to those ready for retirement.
+Regardless of your company’s size, there are different personalities working there.
+From younger employees who are just beginning their career to those ready for retirement.

-Your benefits communication should be personalized to address the unique needs of each employee at your organization so that they can get exactly the benefits that meet their needs.
+Your benefits communication should be personalized.
 A single brochure or piece of collateral will be impossible to communicate all of the benefits to every employee.

-Create custom communication plans for each of your employee personas to make sure every employee is able to find the information they need when it matters most.
+Create custom communication plans for each of your employee personas.
+This makes sure every employee is able to find the information they need when it matters most.

 You’re Not Communicating Enough